 The standard of care treatment for chronic venous insufficiency is compression therapy.
 As the disease progresses, patients may develop a venous leg ulcer, which is commonly treated using multilayered bandages to minimize swelling and enhance blood flow.
 A clinician applies these non-removable bandages to patients at a precise pressure and patients wear the bandages between weekly visits to the wound clinic during which the bandages are removed and reapplied.
 Treatment typically occurs for several months and impairs patient quality of life by limiting bathing, range of motion and other activities.
 Treatment efficacy is inconsistent because bandages can lose their precise pressure between treatments.
 Our ACTitouch System provides precise, consistent and wearable compression that a patient may apply, remove and reapply at home.
 This system was developed to provide maximum convenience for patients by providing them with the freedom to remain active while simultaneously receiving the benefits of sustained and intermittent pneumatic compression, which we refer to as dual-compression.
 In a clinical study, our ACTitouch System was shown to have comparable efficacy in healing venous leg ulcers and achieved higher patient quality of life scores, as compared to multilayered bandages.
-Our ACTitouch System received 510(k) clearance from the FDA in June 2013 and generated \$2.4 million, or 5%, of our revenues in 2014.
+Our ACTitouch System received 510(k) clearance from the FDA in June 2013 and generated \$3.5 million, or 6%, of our revenues in 2015.

 To support the growth of our business, we invest heavily in our commercial infrastructure, consisting of our direct sales force, reimbursement capabilities and clinical expertise.
 We are a national, accredited provider of home medical equipment services approved for coverage by private payers, Medicare, the Veterans Administration and certain Medicaid programs in the United States.
 We market our products using a direct-to-patient and -provider model.
-Our direct sales force is focused on increasing clinician awareness of our solutions, and has grown from three representatives in March 2005 to over 70 people as of September 30, 2015.
+Our direct sales force is focused on increasing clinician awareness of our solutions, and has grown from three representatives in March 2005 to over 90 people as of February 29, 2016.
 We also utilize over 300 licensed, independent healthcare practitioners as home trainers who educate patients on the proper use of our solutions.
 Our experienced reimbursement operations group of over 50 people focuses on verifying case-by-case benefits, obtaining prior authorization, billing and collecting payments from payers and providing customer support services.
 Our payer relationships group of over 20 people is responsible for developing relationships with payer decision-makers to educate them on our product efficacy, develop overall payer coverage policies and reimbursement criteria, manage Medicare patient claims and contracts with payers and serve as an advocacy liaison between patients, clinicians and payers throughout the appeals process.
-Our clinical team, consisting of a scientific advisory board, in-house therapists and nurses, and a medical director, serves as a resource to clinicians and patients and guides our development of clinical evidence in support of our products.
+Our clinical team, consisting of a scientific advisory board, inhouse therapists and nurses, and a medical director, serves as a resource to clinicians and patients and guides our development of clinical evidence in support of our products.
 We believe these investments are critical to driving patient adoption of our technologies, and together with our commercial infrastructure represents a significant competitive advantage.
 Health insurance coverage for our Flexitouch System and our ACTitouch System is in place with private payers, Medicare, the Veterans Administration and certain Medicaid programs.
 Based on our estimates, we have contracts as an in-network provider covering over 230 million lives in the United States.
-Over 44,000 patients have been treated with our Flexitouch System since its launch in 2002, and over 9,000 Flexitouch Systems were shipped in 2014.
-More than 1,800 patients were treated with our ACTitouch System during its first full year of commercialization in 2014.
+Over 48,000 patients have been treated with our Flexitouch System since its launch in 2002, and over 11,000 Flexitouch Systems were shipped in 2015.
+More than 4,100 patients were treated with our ACTitouch System since its launch in 2013, and over 2,200 ACTitouch Systems were shipped in 2015.